openhive-network/HAfAH/doc/HAF_Detailed_Deployment.md

 - `--name=haf-instance-5M`- names your docker container for docker commands.
 - other options `--replay --stop-replay-at-block=5000000` are passed directly to hived command line

-The container starts in detached mode (similar to a service), so you can see no output directly on your console.
+The container starts in attached mode, so you can see output directly on your console.
+You can use stardard Docker shortcut Ctrl+p, Ctrl+q to detach.

 To inspect what the above instance does, you would type `docker logs haf-instance-5M`.
 To stop the instance, you would type `docker container stop haf-instance-5M`.

+All persistent data (required by HAF instance after restart) are held on host inside mapped data-directory, so container can be easily dropped, altough it must be shutdown cleanly to correctly flush hived and PostgreSQL data.

 ## Accessing already started HAF instance service(s)